 The early assassination attempts on Padmé were ordered by Dooku in order to secure the Trade Federation’s support for his Separatist cause (all of which was engineered by Palpatine to gain more power over the Senate).
 Obi-Wan fights Jango on Kamino while investigating the attacks, and the movie’s entire last third is practically non-stop action on Geonosis.

 While many complained about Episode I’s politically driven story, Episode II delivered on fans’ wishes of more lightsaber action by showing the outbreak of war, and sadly, that fact is hardly ever acknowledged by fans.

 Attack of the Clones displays several pivotal moments in the saga, and it does so without battering its audience over the head with them.
-Anakin’s ongoing apprenticeship to Obi-Wan and his growing frustration with the limitations of the Jedi Order, the building of the Republic’s clone army and their employment in the early days of the Clone Wars, not to mention the subtle political manoeuvrings of Palpatine while the action all takes place elsewhere; all of which are vital to help the audience understand how the galaxy got from where it was in Episode I to how we were first introduced to it in Episode IV.
+Anakin’s ongoing apprenticeship with Obi-Wan and his growing frustration with the limitations of the Jedi Order, the building of the Republic’s clone army and their employment in the early days of the Clone Wars, not to mention the subtle political maneuverings of Palpatine while the action all takes place elsewhere; all of which are vital in helping the audience understand how the galaxy got from where it was in Episode I to how we were first introduced to it in Episode IV.

 The truth is, many of the greatest aspects of Star Wars as we know it today were established in Attack of the Clones, including context for the excellent Clone Wars animated series.